josemanzoli/delivery/README.md

 * delivery
 ========
 REST API that receives a simple Map with directions between points and gives you the shortest way calculating the price based on autonomy and price of gas

+* Why Neo4j, SpringData and Jetty?
+  Because the easy horizontal scalability of these frameworks and Neo4j fits in the routing problem like a charm!

 * 1.0

 ### How do I get set up? ###